Leroy Jetta

-Leroy Jetta (born 6 July 1988) is an Australian rules footballer who last played with the Essendon Football Club in the Australian Football League.
+Leroy Jetta (born 6 July 1988) is an Australian rules footballer, who played with the Essendon Football Club in the Australian Football League.

+Career

 An outstanding junior, Jetta was twice named in the Under 18 All-Australian Team as well as being adjudged the joint winner of the Kevin Sheehan Medal, awarded to the Best Player in Division 1 at the Under 16 National Championships.
 He was also a graduate of the AIS-AFL Academy in 2005.

-The speedy forward was drafted by the Bombers with the priority selection (18th overall) in the 2006 AFL Draft from South Fremantle.
+The speedy forward was drafted by the Bombers with the priority selection (18th overall) in the 2006 AFL draft from South Fremantle.
 He was drafted as a player renowned for outstanding pace, good foot skill and terrific vision on the ground.
-He made his AFL debut in the opening round of the 2007 season, along with another of the club's 2006 recruits, Alwyn Davey.
-Jetta went on to play the following 3 matches before being sidelined by a groin complaint.
+He made his AFL debut in the opening round of the 2007 season, along with another of the club's 2006 recruits, Alwyn Davey.Jetta went on to play the following 3 matches before being sidelined by a groin complaint.
 Despite returning to play with Essendon's VFL affiliate, the Bendigo Bombers, this injury ultimately ended his 2007 season.

-The 2008 pre-season saw Jetta return to the club in excellent condition.
+The 2008 pre-season, saw Jetta return to the club in excellent condition.
 He equaled the then club record for the 20m sprint with a time of 2.75 seconds, and his skin folds were the lowest they had been.
 His strong performances in the NAB Cup reflected that increase in fitness.
 As a result of that good form, Jetta earned selection in Essendon's Round 1 encounter with North Melbourne in which he gathered 13 possessions and showcased his terrific tackling.
 His good start to the season was interrupted by a hamstring injury sustained in Essendon's round 3 clash with Carlton.
 He returned in round 7, but had a subsequent dip in form.
-However, Essendon coach Matthew Knights persisted with Jetta and was paid back by his outstanding performance against Fremantle in round 14.
+However, Essendon coach, Matthew Knights, persisted with Jetta and was paid back by his outstanding performance against Fremantle in round 14.